foreversd/forever/README.md

 * root:    Directory to put all default forever log files
 * pidPath: Directory to put all forever *.pid files

+### forever.start (file, options)
+Starts a script with forever.

+### forever.startDaemon (file, options)
+Starts a script with forever as a daemon.
+WARNING: Will daemonize the current process.

 ### forever.stop (index)
 Stops the forever daemon script at the specified index.
 These indices are the same as those returned by forever.list().
 This method returns an EventEmitter that raises the 'stop' event when complete.